Schedule

 6:00 pm Supper in Main Lodge

-7:00 pm – Order, Due Process, and the Role of Conscience in Our Work in the Vineyards of Justice, Judge Ralph R. Erickson, United States Court of Appeals for the Eighth Circuit - Main Lodge (1.0 hr.
-CLE – ND and MN credits applied for)
+7:00 pm – The Virtuous Judge and Lawyer—A Goal, Not an Oxymoron, Judge Ralph R. Erickson, United States Court of Appeals for the Eighth Circuit - Main Lodge (1.0 hr.
+CLE – ND and MN credits requested)

 8:00 pm Break